-$$C{{T}}(x,y,z) = \sum{s=1}^{4} C(x'{s},y'{s},z;Q{s},H{s}).$$
+$$C_T(x, y, z) = \sum{s=1}^4 C(x's, y's, z; Q_s, H_s).$$

 In Fig. 3.3, we present two concentration contour plots for the individual sources S1 and S2, and a third plot with S3 and S4 displayed together.
 The superposition of all four sources is shown separately in Fig. 3.4.
-The largest ground-level concentration appears downwind from source S1, with weaker peaks occuring downwind of S2.
+The largest ground-level concentration appears downwind from source S1, with weaker peaks occurring downwind of S2.
 It is interesting to note that even though S2 has by far the largest emission rate, it makes a smaller contribution to the ground-level concentration because it is at a much higher elevation.
 The weaker sources at S3 and S4 have a relatively small effect on the total concentration.
 The code that generates these plots is provided as three separate Matlab files:

-- setparams.m: assigns all values of the physical and numerical parameters. - gplume.m: calculates the concentration using the Gaussian plume solution. - forward.m: main program that calculates the concentration and plots the results (it calls setparams and gplume).
+- setparams.m: assigns all values of the physical and numerical parameters. - gplume.m: calculates the concentration using the Gaussian plume solution. - forward.m: main program that calculates and plots the concentration (it calls setparams and gplume).